-Dr. Louise Bannister is a Clinical Neuropsychologist with over seven years’ experience providing neuropsychological assessment and intervention for adults with a variety of medical, neurological, and psychiatric conditions.
-Louise has worked in the Psychology Department at Ballarat Health Services since 2009, delivering neuropsychology services for adult clients across inpatient and community-based rehabilitation, and Cognitive, Dementia and Memory Service (CDAMS) programs.
-She has also worked at the statewide ABI Behaviour Consultancy at Austin Health since 2012, providing neurobehavioural assessment and intervention services for adults with ABI and their families and support workers.
-She currently works as a Clinical Neuropsychologist at The Melbourne Clinic and as a Senior Neuropsychologist at Royal Melbourne Hospital.
+Dr. Louise Bannister is a Clinical Neuropsychologist with over 10 years experience providing neuropsychological assessment and intervention for adults with a variety of medical, neurological, and psychiatric conditions.
+Louise has held senior roles and worked in a number of public and private health settings including acute hospitals, inpatient and community-based rehabilitation, memory clinics and psychiatric services.
 She values a person-centred approach to practice and emphasises the importance of providing Neuropsychological Assessment reports and recommendations that are understandable and relevant to the client and the people supporting them.

 Common referral questions: